By Guy Rouleau

-I saw this TV commercial recently.
-I think this comment about pick-up lines could also apply for algebraic loops:
+I saw a TV commercial recently.
+There was a comment about pick-up lines that I think could also apply for algebraic loops:

 "There is a time and a place for them.
 The time is never... you can figure out the place on your own."

 Seriously, sometimes algebraic loops are unavoidable, but they always slow down models.